myHandiQR myHandiQR

 You write your child's profile

-Guided outline (school, activities, family).
+Guided template (school, hobbies, family).
 20 minutes the first time.
-Three simple text areas, in your own words.
+Three simple text fields, in your own words.
 If you get stuck on the wording, a Rephrase button tidies up your draft.
 You approve what works for you.

 02

-You share the QR code with those who need to know
+You share the QR with whoever needs to know

-On the schoolbag, by email, as a sticker on the home-school notebook.
-Each person scans it and reads your profile in 30 seconds.
+On the school bag, by email, as a sticker in the homework diary.
+Everyone scans it and reads your profile in 30 seconds.

 03

-If the teacher clicks on "dyspraxia", they get a teaching-oriented definition.
-If a friend clicks, they get a child-friendly explanation.
+If the teacher clicks on "dyspraxia," she gets a pedagogical definition.
+If a classmate clicks, they get a child-friendly explanation.

 QR de Léo